Venice: Music

 Venice has played an important role in the development of Italian music.
 The medieval Republic of Venice was often popularly called the "Republic of Music", and an anonymous Frenchman of the 17th century is said to have remarked that "In every [Venetian] home, someone is playing a musical instrument or singing.
 There is music everywhere."

 During the 16th century, Venice became one of the most important musical centres of Europe, marked by a characteristic style of composition (the Venetian school) and the development of the Venetian polychoral style under composers such as Adrian Willaert, who worked at St Mark's Basilica.
 Venice was the early centre of music printing; Ottaviano Petrucci began publishing music almost as soon as this technology was available, and his publishing enterprise helped to attract composers from all over Europe, especially from France and Flanders.
 By the end of the century, Venice was known for the splendor of its music, as exemplified in the "colossal style" of Andrea and Giovanni Gabrieli, which used multiple choruses and instrumental groups.
 Venice was also the home of many noted composers during the baroque period, such as Antonio Vivaldi, Tomaso Albinoni, Ippolito Ciera, Giovanni Picchi, and Girolamo Dalla Casa, to name but a few.

 Orchestras

 Venice is the home of numerous orchestras such as, the Orchestra della Fenice, Rondò Veneziano, Interpreti Veneziani, and Venice Baroque Orchestra.

 Cinema, media, and popular culture

 The Venice Film Festival is the oldest film festival in the world and one of the most prestigious and publicized.

 The city has been the setting or chosen location of numerous films, games, works of fine art and literature (including essays, fiction, non-fiction, and poems), music videos, television shows, and other cultural references.
-Notable examples of this are the films Indiana Jones and the Last Crusade and Casino Royale, the second part of the Japanese manga series JoJo's Bizarre Adventure and the video game Sly 3: Honor Among Thieves.
+Notable examples of this are the films Indiana Jones and the Last Crusade and Casino Royale, the second, and fifth part of the Japanese manga series JoJo's Bizarre Adventure and the video game Sly 3: Honor Among Thieves.